LEAN-96/RAG-Demystified/README.md

 ## RAG-Sequence Model

 Instead of picking different pieces of information for each word, the model uses the same set of K documents for generating the entire response.
-These documents act as a consistent source of context throughout the generation process.The generator produces a probability distribution for the entire sequence (all the words in the answer and considering the previous words) using each of the K documents.
+These documents act as a consistent source of context throughout the generation process.
+The generator produces a probability distribution for the entire sequence (all the words in the answer and considering the previous words) using each of the K documents.
 It calculates the likelihood of different sequences by using the context provided by each of the K documents.
 The model combines these probabilities to determine the most likely sequence of words, effectively using the best information from all the documents.
+This process can be seen as a modified beam search.

 "*We refer to this decoding procedure as “Thorough Decoding.*” (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)